-The ban on melakha after midday on Erev Pesaĥ applies to full-fledged work that people typically do for a living, such as sewing, building furniture, and gardening.
+The ban on melakha after midday on Erev Pesaḥ applies to full-fledged work that people typically do for a living, such as sewing, building furniture, and planting saplings.
 However, one may cook, clean the house, or travel before the holiday.
-As a rule, the ban on melakha on Erev Pesaĥ is similar to the ban on melakha during Ĥol Ha-mo’ed, and in certain cases is even slightly more lenient.
-Therefore, everything the Sages permit on Ĥol Ha-mo’ed is also permitted on Erev Pesaĥ.
+As a rule, the ban on melakha on Erev Pesaḥ is similar to the ban on melakha during Ḥol Ha-mo’ed, and in certain cases is even slightly more lenient.
+Therefore, everything the Sages permit on Ḥol Ha-mo’ed is also permitted on Erev Pesaḥ.

-As noted, all melakhot permitted by the Sages on Ĥol Ha-mo’ed are also permitted after midday on Erev Pesaḥ.
-These are the five instances in which melakha is permitted on Ḥol Ha-mo’ed: 1) skilled labor, for pay, to address personal needs, primarily the preparation of food for the festival; 2) non-professional work for pay and impromptu skilled labor for free, for other festival needs; 3) melakha for something fleeting, to prevent substantial loss, even by a craftsman for pay; 4) melakha done for public benefit or for the sake of a mitzva; 5) melakha performed by a poor person who lacks the money to buy festival necessities (Peninei Halakha: Festivals, chapters 11-12).
+As noted, all melakhot permitted by the Sages on Ḥol Ha-mo’ed are also permitted after midday on Erev Pesaḥ.
+These are the five instances in which melakha is permitted on Ḥol Ha-mo’ed: 1) skilled labor, for pay, to address personal needs, primarily the preparation of food for the festival; 2) non-professional work for pay or skilled labor for free, for other festival needs; 3) melakha for something fleeting, to prevent substantial loss, even by a craftsman for pay; 4) melakha done for public benefit or for the sake of a mitzva; 5) melakha performed by a poor person who lacks the money to buy festival necessities (Peninei Halakha: Festivals, chapters 11-12).

 If one forgot to get a haircut before midday and his appearance is not appropriate for the holiday, he may get his hair cut by a gentile, since the ban on work applies only to Jews.
 Even though the Jew getting his hair cut helps the gentile do his job, it is permissible so that he will have his hair cut for the festival.